Leody Taveras Preview, Player Props: Rangers vs. Diamondbacks

-The Texas Rangers, including Leody Taveras (.103 on-base percentage in past 10 games, 194 points below season-long percentage), battle starting pitcher Slade Cecconi and the Arizona Diamondbacks at Chase Field, Monday at 9:40 PM ET.
+The Texas Rangers, including Leody Taveras (.237 slugging percentage in past 10 games, including zero homers), take on starting pitcher Zac Gallen and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.

-In his last game he had a hitless showing (0-for-4 with an RBI) against the Brewers.
+In his last game he had a one-hit performance (1-for-3) against the Diamondbacks.

 Leody Taveras Game Info & Props vs. the Diamondbacks